What are sail ears?

 The self-image of children consolidates in the fifth year of life.
 Teasing in school impairs self-esteem and self-confidence.
 Recent studies on the ideal time for an earmold plastic surgery recommend surgery from the age of four.
 Earplasty has been shown to improve the quality of life of children.
 Nevertheless, many patients undergo surgery in adulthood.

-Special precautions should be taken if patients are prone to proliferating scars.
-In adulthood, secondary diseases, taking blood-thinning medication and smoking can affect the results of the operation.
-In these cases, the patient and the surgeon should critically review the risk-benefit ratio.
+If patients are prone to proliferating scars, special precautions should be taken.
+In adulthood, secondary diseases, taking blood-thinning medication and smoking tobacco can affect the outcome of the operation.
+In these cases, the patient and the plastic surgery specialist should discuss one of the most important questions: The risk-benefit ratio.
+This must be critically reviewed in this case.

 Six benefits of hearing correction